bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md

 * Finally, you must add your project to the portfolio that you created in Module 2.

-**More details about the project will be provided in the lessons for Module 7 in Canvas.**
+**More details about the project will be provided in the online lessons for Module 7.**

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.